 Add your first device

-To connect with resin.io, your Raspberry Pi 1, Zero, or Zero W will need a resinOS image that is configured for your application and your network.
+To connect with resin.io, your Raspberry Pi 1, Zero, or Zero W will need a resinOS image that is configured for your device type, application, and network.
 Start by clicking Add device in your application dashboard:

-A list of available resinOS versions is shown in the dropdown.
-In general, the most recent version is recommend.
-You can also select whether you would prefer a Development or Production edition with a toggle:
+After selecting a device type, you will see a list of available resinOS versions.
+In general, the most recent version is recommended.
+You can also select whether you would prefer a Development or Production edition with the respective toggle: